Enforcing hidden physics in physics-informed neural networks: Methods

+where $T$ is the temperature field to be solved for and $s_\text{L}$ is the laminar flame speed, which is treated as an unknown eigenvalue in this problem.
+Additional relations required to close the model are provided in the Supplementary Information.

 It is important to note that the eigenvalue $s_\text{L}$ is not known in advance and must be identified as part of the solution.
 To address this, we treat $s_\text{L}$ as an additional trainable parameter within the neural network and optimize it jointly with other network parameters $\bm{\theta}$.
-However, this approach tightly couples the forward and inverse problems, potentially complicating the training process.
-To facilitate training, we adopt a staggered optimization strategy: the network parameters $\bm{\theta}$ are first updated while keeping $s_\text{L}$ fixed for several steps, followed by updating $s_\text{L}$ with $\bm{\theta}$ held constant.
-This alternating process is repeated until convergence.
-Further details of this strategy are provided in Appendix \ref{sec:implementation_details}.

-Figure~\ref{fig:combustion-solution} compares the temperature $T$ and other derived variables predicted by the IRR-PINN and the conventional PINN against FEM reference solutions.
-It is evident that the IRR-PINN achieves markedly better performance than the conventional PINN, showing excellent agreement with the FEM reference across all variables.
-Particularly noteworthy is the gas density distribution $\rho$, which should physically decrease monotonically along the flow direction.
-However, the conventional PINN exhibits nonphysical fluctuations near the inlet boundary, deviating from the expected irreversible behavior, which likely accounts for its overall inferior performance.

-Similarly, the training histories of the irreversibility loss $\mathcal{L}_{\text{irr}}^x$ and relative $L^2$ error of temperature $T$ for both models are shown in Figures \ref{fig:combustion-irrloss-log} and \ref{fig:combustion-relerror-log}, respectively.
-The IRR-PINN effectively reduces the irreversibility loss to below $10^{-5}$ within the first 5,000 steps, while the conventional PINN maintains a significantly high level of irreversibility loss ($10^{-1}$-$10^{3}$) throughout training.
-As a result, the relative $L^2$ error for the IRR-PINN decreases gradually, reaching below $0.5\%$.
-In contrast, the error of the conventional PINN increases after an initial reduction and ultimately plateaus around $55\%$.
-These observations emphasize the critical role of enforcing irreversibility constraints for accurately modeling combustion problems.